Back to articlesGuide

 Foundation Rules

-Moving Multiple Cards (Supermove)
+Moving Multiple Cards (the Supermove)

 (1 + free cells available) Γ— 2empty columns